xwpscut/COMLAB/README.md

 # COMLAB
-This is a project baed on MATLAB for COMSOL application development.
+A project baed on MATLAB for COMSOL application development.